-An introduction to the essential skills needed for effective counseling.
-Students will spend a significant amount of time practicing basic counseling skills through role playing and real-life interactions with critical review by both peers
+This course is an introduction to the essential skills needed for effective counseling.
+Students will spend a significant amount of time practicing basic counseling skills through role playing and real-life interactions with critical review by both peers and the instructor.
+Students may also review video counseling vignettes and written case studies.
+Fall, Spring